josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧾_due_diligence_and_operational_capacity_in_policing.md

 ## 🏮 Footer

-*Due Diligence & Operational Capacity in Policing* is a living node of the Polaris Protocol.
+*🐼 Due Diligence & Operational Capacity in Policing* is a living node of the Polaris Protocol.
 It documents how formal safeguards rely on everyday professional diligence, showing where capacity, culture, and conflict systematically erode oversight integrity.

 > 📡 Cross-references: